-Alan Parkinson was born in Sunderland in the seventies and spent his formative years growing up in Southwick, later to gain the title of 22nd most deprived area in the UK.
+Alan Parkinson was born in Sunderland in the seventies and spent his formative years growing up in Southwick.

-He wrote his first novel Leg It in 2001 during a career break and finally published it 10 years later.
-Leg It has gained a cult following for its depiction of childhood in the eighties and also for a slight mishap with the paperback cover design.
-T-shirts with the offending cover have been spotted as far away as Embleton and Mexico.
+He wrote his first novel, Leg It, during a career break in 2001 and finally published it 10 years later.
+Leg It has gained a cult following for its humorous depiction of childhood in Southwick in the eighties, and has been sold in countries as diverse as America, India and Japan.

-His second novel, Idle Threats was published in August 2015.
+His second novel, Idle Threats, a comic tale of an armed siege in a call centre was released in August 2015.

 In December 2015, following the success of Idle Threats, Alan gave up his lucrative career in the software industry to become a full-time writer.

 Life In The Balance